multis/MULTISig/README.md

 ### Summary
 - the factory extends `GSNRecipientERC20Fee` as a payment strategy
 - in order to deploy a contract you call `create`
-- address holding your custom minted tokens get to have gasless (free) deployments given your factory has enough funds in the Gas Station Network
+- addresses holding your custom minted tokens get to have gasless (free) deployments given your factory has enough funds in the Gas Station Network

 ## GSN for MULTISigs
 Let's now discuss the GSN part when it comes to the actual MULTISigs.
 These two smart contracts extend `GSNRecipient`, effectively allowing them to join the Gas Station Network.